 Martin's rich and varied professional career has included 9 years as a tutor and music teacher educator for Access Creative College, project co-ordinator for Norwich community education charity Future Projects, Apprentice Scheme co-ordinator for Aldeburgh Young Musicians, Administrator for Aldeburgh Music's Fasterthansound programme, house-parent and music teacher at A.S.
-Neill's Summerhill School, and over 20 years as a freelance peripatetic tutor and workshop leader.
-In addition to his professional work in education he is currently Chair of Governors for Future Education School, an independent special school in Norwich for 13-16's who have been excluded from mainstream education.
+Neill's Summerhill School, and over 20 years as a freelance peripatetic teacher and workshop leader.

-A student of Wells Cathedral Specialist Music School and then Colchester Institute, he completed his Certificate in Education at City College Norwich and went on to complete an MA in Applied Music Education at Roehmapton University.
-This was followed by a post-Graduate Diploma in Practitioner Research at University College London: Institute of Education where his work explored democratic music education and music-making with cared for young people, and where he created the concept of 'Spontaneous Professionalism' within music and arts education.
+Martin completed his Certificate in Education at City College Norwich and went on to complete an MA in Applied Music Education at Roehmapton University.
+This was followed by a post-Graduate Diploma in Practitioner Research at University College London: Institute of Education where his work explored democratic music education and music-making with cared for young people.
 He is an active listener, musician, teacher, singer, field recordist and writer.
 He founded Recast Music Education in 2015, and continues to work with music students on a one to one basis as a teacher and mentor.